-- 3.1 At the start of every week the Advice Manager will send out a Key Dates report to all advisors.
-The report from the Key Dates Advice Pro diary will have all Key Dates for the upcoming week. - 3.2 The SU Advice Manager will be responsible for checking AdvicePro at the beginning of each working day.
-If key dates have not been actioned or tasks carried out, the SU Advice Manager will be responsible for ensuring that the required activity is completed. - 3.3 Key Dates and Tasks recording will be assessed on File Reviews.
-There is a section for this on the File Reviews form. - 3.4 The ability of individuals and the team to manage key dates and tasks effectively will be considered within the wider framework of appraisals with members of staff within Union Advice and the overall performance of the service. - 3.5 If actions assigned to a student are not completed, the student will be contacted to pursue the action's progress.
+- 3.1 All advisors will be responsible for checking their Key Dates diaries on AdvicePro at the beginning of each working day.
+If key dates have not been actioned or tasks carried out, the SU Advice Manager will be responsible for ensuring that the required activity is completed. - 3.2 The ability of individuals and the team to manage key dates and tasks effectively will be considered within the wider framework of appraisals with members of staff within Union Advice and the overall performance of the service. - 3.3 If actions assigned to a student are not completed, the student will be contacted to pursue the action's progress.
 Cases in which clients repeatedly fail to complete actions in respect of key dates may be subject to a withdrawal of service (please see Case closure policy).
 The SU Advice Manager will be consulted before a withdrawal of service is decided upon.